|

 groom to customize the elements and even the exact wording, to create a ceremony that is truly

 their own.
-Because of this unique customization, I read from a printed copy of the script,
+Because of this unique customization, I read from a printed copy of the final script,

 so I never get off-track or 'wing it'.